BACK

 Now that you’ve chosen a property type, you need a general location.
 Choose a geographic area (e.g., the west side of Cleveland), then evaluate its market.

 Prices vary in different geographic areas.
-You shouldn’t expect to spend the same money for a house in Austin, Texas, as you would for the same one in Akron, Ohio.
+You shouldn’t expect to spend the same money for single family houses in Austin, Texas, as you would for the same kind in Akron, Ohio.
 Look at a city’s cost of living and average income to estimate how expensive it will be to purchase a property there.

 Distance is another factor to consider.
 Can you easily travel to the area, or will you need to hire someone to be on the ground on your behalf?